 Putting the past behind me, I went on to remarry and to build Strategic Coach with my wife and business partner, Babs Smith.
 My new, expanded way of viewing my time provided a spacious structure in which to achieve my entrepreneurial goals and build my bigger future.
-No goal was too big or daunting when I had 25 years in which to complete it.
+No goal was too big or daunting when I had a 25-year framework in which to complete it.

 Delineating this next phase of my life this way helped me look at my past more strategically in terms of what I wanted to bring along with me—and what I would leave behind.

 I saw that the previous 25 years could be seen as a period of research and development.

 The next 25 years would be all about extracting the value from my past and using the lessons to create exponentials in all aspects of my entrepreneurial business and life.
 Everything I no longer needed was left behind, leaving me very lightweight and focused only on the future.

 With The 25-Year Framework, I simultaneously freed myself from any past burdens that were weighing me down and gave myself more than enough time to accomplish my bigger future goals.
 I gave myself the opportunity to start over again with a fresh slate while at the same time bringing with me the valuable lessons from my past.

 Imagine what could be possible for your future if you give yourself the time.
 Don’t be held back by past failures or strict deadlines.
 Anything is possible with a 25-year framework.

 About the AuthorFollow on Twitter More Content by Dan Sullivan